EnzymeAD/rustbook/src/rustc_design.md

 We had to alter the compilation pipeline in a few places when autodiff is used.
 The obvious one is that we have to prevent our source function from getting competely inlined.

+`compiler/rustc_ast/src/expand/autodiff_attrs.rs`
+This is a new file, containing the logic to parse our autodiff macro into rustc builtin `rustc_autodiff` attributes.
+This blocks users from tinkering with our internals, by having to go through the macro.
+It has the nice side-effect, that we can implement an erroring dummy fallback if we see that the `llvm_enzyme` config hasn't been set when building rustc.

 `compiler/rustc_codegen_llvm/src/attributes.rs`:
 In `from_fn_attrs` we query `cx.tcx.autodiff_attrs(instance.def_id());`